-How to Prepare – Best to go to the specific detail page for the event you are attending and read the story of the opera a couple of weeks in advance (or that day), so you get a head start on understanding the story.
-Remember, Opera is “Theatre First” so the story is what you need to be familiar with first.
-It is what moves the composer to create a great work of art and is the source of everything you will experience at the live performance.
+How to Prepare – The best way to prepare is to go to the specific detail page for the event you are attending and read the story of the opera before you attend the performance.
+Remember, Opera is “Theater First” – so the story is what you need to be familiar with first.
+It is what moves the composer to create a great work of art and it’s the source of everything you will experience at the live performance.

-If you wish to immerse yourself in the topic, you can read the original book or play.
+If you want to really immerse yourself in the opera, you can read the original book or play.

 How will I understand it?
-Don’t they sing in different languages?
+Dio mio, don’t they sing in different languages?
 Although opera is often, but not always, performed in languages other than English – you don’t need to speak a foreign language to understand it.
-Golden Gate Opera projects English supertitles above the stage, during every opera performance in the Marin Veterans’ Memorial Auditorium.
+Golden Gate Opera projects English subtitles above the stage, during every opera performance in the Marin Veterans’ Memorial Auditorium.

-Did you know that the composer wrote into the score many of the directions for the acting and staging?
+Did you know that the composer puts many of the directions for the acting and staging right into the score?
 In a full synopsis, you will read what is happening and where the character goes to on the stage.
 Opera composers are dramatists!

 Do I have to be quiet during the performance?

-Opera singers train so that their voices can be heard without a microphone.
-And the Marin Veterans’ Memorial Auditorium’s great acoustics help you hear.
-But the ability of the theatre to send the sound around to the audience, also means that everyone can hear your cell phone ring.
-Please be sure to turn it off before the opera starts.
+Opera singers train hard so that their voices can be heard without a microphone.
+And the Marin Veterans’ Memorial Auditorium has great acoustics to help you hear.
+But that wonderful acoustic quality of the theater means that everyone can hear your cell phone ring.
+Please turn it off before the opera starts.

 What time should I arrive?

 Check your tickets or the web site for the starting time of the show.
 Then plan to arrive at the Marin Veterans Memorial Auditorium parking lot well before that.
-This way you can stroll leisurely to the theatre entrance.
-Parking is Free by the way and well lit.
-But arrive early so you can park closer to the theatre!
+You want to have plenty of time to park and settle yourself in your seat before the show begins.

 Reasons to be early – on time:

-- You won’t have to run from your car to the theatre entrance and arrive in the door all sweaty and out of breath.
+- Less stress.
+You won’t have to run from your car to the theater entrance and arrive in the door all sweaty and out of breath.
 This can ruin a nice outfit.

-- Most of all, if you are late and the opera has started, many theatres will not seat you.
+- You’ll be allowed in.
+Most of all, if you are late and the opera has started, many theaters will not seat you.
 The reason is that the audience is getting right into the magic of the story, with the very first notes of the orchestra and the first sight of the beautiful setting as the curtain opens; and 2000 people do not want to be interrupted from their going into this reverie of the romantic story.
 The ushers may ask you to sit in the back instead of in those nice seats you paid for down front.

-- So you really do want to give some thought to planning how to arrive early-on time.
-You will want to enjoy your comfortable seats in the beautiful theatre designed by Frank Lloyd Wright.
+So you really do want to plan on arriving early.
+You want to enjoy your night at the opera, and we want you to enjoy your night at the opera, in your comfortable seats in the beautiful theater designed by Frank Lloyd Wright.

 Sign up for our Newsletter